Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 A herniated disc can produce symptoms more intense than typical muscle pain.
 Common signs include:

-- Stabbing or searing discomfort felt in the lower back
+- Stabbing or searing discomfort in the lower back

 - Numbness or tingling in the legs or feet